Indoor Garden Rooms Are the Hot New Trend on Pinterest—Here's How to Pull Them Off

 Get the Look: This planter stand ($19.99, The Home Depot) can be adjusted to various heights, allowing you to choose whatever works for your space.
 And, it also gives you permission to change your preference over time.

 Botanical artwork, fabrics, and other materials can enhance the garden-esque feel of any plant-filled room.
 For example, self-proclaimed plant lover Elena Morozv used throw pillows featuring lush leaves to echo the living foliage in the room.
 Even the white string lights mimic the vining stems of the pothos on the shelf.

-Get the Look: This set of four pillow covers ($16.99, Amazon) will help transform your couch into a monstera-print jungle.
+Get the Look: This set of two pillows ($26.99, Bed Bath & Beyond) will help transform your couch into a monstera-print jungle.

 5. Create a Living Wall with Open Shelves

 Sure, shelves are great for storing your favorite books and showing off knick-knacks, but they also can become the foundation of a simple living wall.
 You can pack in the pots as much as you like, and they're easy to swap out with new plants whenever you want.
 In addition to helping you fill your garden room with even more greenery, shelves make it easier to admire the variety of leaf shapes and sizes at eye level.

 Get the Look: This wooden plant shelf ($60.57, The Home Depot) that has the right spot for every pot.